tmssoftware/TMS-FlexCel.VCL-demos/README.md

 **:book: Note** We update this repository automatically every time we release a new FlexCel version.
 So if you have notifications integrated with github, you can subscribe to this feed to be notified of new releases.

-## New on v 6.21.5 - August 2018
+## New on v 6.21.6 - September 2018

+- **Updated Skia libraries  to the latest.** The Skia libraries used in linux have been updated to the latest version at release time.

-- **Bug Fix.** FlexCel could fail to parse complex structured references in tables.
+- **Bug Fix.** FlexCel would fail to load "Strict Open XML files" with formulas which returned dates.

-- **Bug Fix.** Formulas that referred to different files could refer to the wrong sheet on those linked files in some rare cases.

-- **Bug Fix.** the IFERROR function could give a #VALUE! error in some cases when used chained with other functions.

-- **Bug Fix.** Tables with columns in more than one line could cause Excel to show an error.

-- **Bug Fix.** There could be a Nullable type error when loading files with specific combo boxes.
+- **Bug Fix.** FlexCel could crash when rendering xls files with rare images.